 A stay in Da Nang would not be complete without a trip to see the Ba Na Hills.
 This is where the Golden Bridge is and it has has amazing views!
 Who wouldn’t love a cable ride up the mountain?
 For all the best tips for this trip, check out this article to see everything you need to know about Ba Na Hills.

 Hoi An Vietnam

-Hoi An is a shortish GRAB ride from Da Nang and was 40 minutes and only $25 CDN dollars.
+Hoi An is a shortish GRAB ride from Da Nang and was 40 minutes and only $25.
 The city is on the central coast and is known for its well-preserved ancient town.
 We just did a day trip and found it to be enough.
 It is tourist central and we preferred the non-tourist vibe of Da Nang much better for long-term stay.
-Things will be excessively priced, and the locals will try and rip you off here for sure.
+Things can be excessively priced, so you will have negotiate.

 In the old part of the city there are many small booths where they try and get you to pay to walk around the old town.
 They were generally inconsistent, and we walked in and out of the area and did not have to pay.

 Surfing in Vietnam

 The surfing in Da Nang is for beginners.
 While I did not surf, I was on the beach all of the time watching surfing and it was always entertaining.
 My husband took lessons and rented the surf board from Surf Shack, check out their website here if you are interested.
 They had a really chill vibe there and everyone was always having fun.

 As I mentioned before, the beaches in Da Nang were great.
 The city really takes care of maintenance on the beach, which is not apparent in other places.
 There are bathrooms, garbages, beach chairs and beautiful sand to play in.

 We enjoyed many beach days while in Da Nang because we were staying a 5-minute walk from the beach.
 There were people doing yoga, playing football, hacky sack, sunbathing, jogging and people watching.
 We loved it and so will you.

 Travel Insurance in Vietnam